Tag Archives: University of Helsinki

 SALARY AND HOW TO APPLY FOR THE POSITIONS

 The salary of the successful candidate will be based on level 5 of the demands level chart for teaching and research personnel in the salary system of Finnish universities.
 In addition, the appointee will be paid a salary component based on personal performance.
-The starting salary will be ca. 3400–3800 euros/month, depending on the appointee’s qualifications and experience.
+The starting salary will be ca 3700-3900 euros/month, depending on the appointee’s qualifications and experience.

-The application should include the following documents as a single pdf file:
+The application should include the following documents as a single pdf file.
+Please name the pdf with the field of the position you are applying to or prioritizing in your application:

-• motivational letter telling which of the positions you are interested in and outlining why you are the right person for this task (max 1 page)
+• motivational letter outlining why you are the right person for this task (max 1 page)

 • CV (max 2 pages)